 - The assistance of medical professionals during detox procedures.

 - The amount of hydrocodone that the person has been consuming.

 Just like treating other opioid addictions, people who abuse Vicodin might want to use medication-assisted treatment (MAT) during detox.
 This treatment includes using prescribed medications to alleviate withdrawal symptoms and reduce people’s physical dependence on the drug.
 Some common medications used in MAT include buprenorphine and naloxone.

 Medical professionals also treat people by tapering them off Vicodin.
 During this process, they reduce people’s Vicodin dosage gradually until they completely end their dependence on the drug.
-The stronger someone’s addiction and the more they Vicodin they use, they slower their tapering will probably be.
+The stronger someone’s addiction and the more Vicodin they use, the slower their tapering will probably be.